Trading the 4hr Charts

 If you are in the beginning or developmental stages for learning how to trade the forex market, I definitely recommend learning to read price action off the 1hr, 4hr an daily time frames.
 For our purposes, we will concentrate on the 4hr chart.

-Why Do I Recommend the 4hr Time Frame?
+Some Advantages of the 4hr Time Frame?

 Price Action is the result of order flow (the total summation of all buy and sell orders).
 It really matters not why people buy and sell, or if they are buying and selling, what matters is who has dominant control of the market, where is the market most likely to go, and how can we trade it.

-With that being said, a few minutes of price action can more often than not, represent noise, a false move, perhaps Toyota buying some USD with JPY, and very likely have any significant force behind it to drive the market, bring in other players, and be the start of a big move.
+With that being said, a few minutes of price action can more often than not, represent a false move, perhaps Toyota buying some USD with JPY, and very likely have any significant force behind it to drive the market, bring in other players, and be the start of a big move.

 Think about it…how many 1min, 3min, 5min, 10min, 15min, or even 30mins of price action throughout the day will really be representative of a major move and driving force throughout the day?